TheTechRobo/rsync-tool/README.md

  after that save it
  and you can run the app whenever to sync the two folders. you can add your own Automator blocks to e.g. add a notification that says 'Successful!'

+# Python script
+ you can also make a Python script
+ type:
+	import os
+	os.system(rsync -aE SourceFolderPath DestinationFolderPath) then you just need in the terminal: python ScriptFilename then it should work :)